Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 ### Defining our problem and establishing goals

-Appropriately scoping a project can be difficult.
 Most strategically oriented projects tend to sprawl when you begin to think about them.
 This one is no different.
 There are lots of considerations.
 Let's create a problem statement that unambiguously explains this project.

 > Problem statement: Wait times for concessions services across the ballpark consistently recieve low relative satisfaction scores (less than 10% of fans give the highest rating) from our season ticket holders.
 Low satisfaction scores are correlelated with a higher likelihood for a specific fan to not renew their season membership.
 While industry standards for service times have been quoted by our vendor at ninety seconds per transaction, observed wait times often exceed this figure by over 100%.